Dije-7/Stock-Price-Predictor/README.md

 Stock price predictor using Machine Learning

-This program uses ML model to predict whether the price will go up the next day or not
+This program uses ML model to predict whether the price will go up the next day or not.